...

 Australia Exports By Country

-Australia’s exports are directed toward key trading partners, reflecting global demand for its natural resources, minerals, and agricultural products.
-Each country plays a strategic role in sustaining Australia’s trade and economic growth.
+Australia’s exports are directed toward key trading partners, reflecting strong global demand for its natural resources, minerals, energy products, and agricultural commodities.
+These markets play a vital role in supporting Australia’s trade performance and economic growth.

 1. China